Intelligentsia For Export-driven Model To Fix Balance Of Payments - UrduPoint

 Intelligentsia For Export-driven Model To Fix Balance Of Payments

-Economic experts on Wednesday stressed the need to restructure the economy of Pakistan on an export-driven model rather than incentivizing import in order to address the balance of payments challenges
+The economic experts on Thursday stressed the need to restructure the economy of Pakistan on an export-driven model rather than incentivizing import in order to address the balance of payments challenges

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2023 ):Economic experts on Wednesday stressed the need to restructure the economy of Pakistan on an export-driven model rather than incentivizing import in order to address the balance of payments challenges.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Mar, 2023 ):The economic experts on Thursday stressed the need to restructure the economy of Pakistan on an export-driven model rather than incentivizing import in order to address the balance of payments challenges.

 The experts made the remarks during a seminar "Building Consensus on Pakistan's Economic Future" organized by Islamabad Policy Research Institute (IPRI).